-New for 2013- 2014 will be a team of Peer Ministers who will be a part of Fellowship Hall in Guild Memorial, but live and serve in the Freshmen Residence Halls.
+New for 2013-2014 is a team of Peer Ministers who will be a part of Fellowship Hall in Guild Memorial, but who also live and serve in the Freshmen Residence Halls.

 In celebration of Valpo's 150th anniversary, a new prayer book became available in August 2008 to members of the campus community.
 In Thy Light We See Light: The Valparaiso University Prayer Book includes prayers from Valpo's outgoing and incoming presidents and traditional campus events such as Advent Vespers, as well as prayers related to faith and learning, stress and struggle, giving thanks, relationships, and sorrow and loss.
 Also contained in the book are examples of varied ways of praying and how one can practice these different approaches.
 Copies are available for purchase at the University Book Center or online at valpo.edu/bookcenter.

 Silence has been highly prized as a Christian discipline because as one attends to God’s voice, spoken during private prayer, worship service, the proclaiming of scripture, in solitary walks, etc., one’s inner being becomes focused and intent on receiving life, blessing, and spiritual riches from the One who is the source of life.
 The Taize Worship Around the Cross service offered during the Morning Prayer rotation makes good use of silence.

 One needs to grow used to being in silence, for we tend to become uncomfortable when there are no sounds to distract us.
 Many of us struggle to still the chatter in our minds in order to pray and to create a space to receive God’s word to us in prayer.